10 Second Trimester Must-Haves for Pregnancy - Baby Chick

 Garden of Life - RAW Probiotics Women - 90 Vegetarian Capsules

 So, why take a probiotic?
-One of the main reasons I recommend it is it can help reduce the colonization of Group B Streptococcus (GBS).
+One of the main reasons I recommend it is that it can help reduce the colonization of Group B Streptococcus (GBS).
 This bacterial infection naturally lives in the intestines and migrates down to the urinary tract, vagina, and/or rectum.2 GBS is tested at 36-38 weeks of pregnancy, and about 10-30% of women are GBS positive during pregnancy.3 If the expectant mother is GBS positive, she must receive antibiotic treatment during labor (usually penicillin or ampicillin) through an IV to prevent it from passing to the baby during birth.4 Taking a good probiotic can reduce your chances of being GBS positive, helping you avoid more interventions during labor.14

 2. Body Moisturizer